• Skip to primary navigation

 Okay so let’s really get started now and talk about all of the fun Halloween activities going on in Disneyland Resort during the Halloween season!

-Oogie Boogie Bash is the Disney Halloween Party that’s held on select nights during the season at Disney’s California Adventure Park.
-It’s a special ticketed event (tickets are currently sold out) and the best place to meet villains, collect tons of treats, and see the only parade currently going on at Disneyland!
+Oogie Boogie Bash is the Disneyland Halloween Party that’s held on select nights during the season at Disney’s California Adventure Park.
+It’s a special ticketed event and the best place to meet villains, collect tons of treats, and see the only parade currently going on at Disneyland!

 I wrote up an entire post about Oogie Boogie Bash here so I won’t rehash all of the details in this post here!
 There are fun decorations on Buena Vista Street, immersive trick or treat trails, a Halloween parade, and more!